KiruthikaRamadoss/KiruthikaRamadoss_Portfolio.github.io/README.md

 ## 📃 Publications:

-**Detecting and Analyzing Air Quality to Reduce Urban Air Pollution**
+**Data-Driven Analysis for Reduction of Air Pollution in Urban Areas**

 *IEEE Xplore – 2019 International Conference on Systems, Computing, and Networking (ICSCAN)*
 - Developed a scalable, real-time air quality monitoring system.